 Will any more treatment be needed?

 In most cases, a second phase of orthodontic treatment will be needed to correct the positions of all the new permanent teeth and complete the correction of a healthy bite.
-The second phase will begin at age 12 or 13, include a full set of upper and lower braces, and last between 18 and 24 months.
+The second phase will begin at age 12 or 13, include a full set of upper and lower braces, and usually lasts between 18 and 24 months.

 Early treatment for the best results